 For those libraries who want to understand their community needs in terms of technology, the University of Washington Information School has designed an Impact Survey that libraries may use.

-Indiana University School of Information and Library Science's
+- UNC School of Information and Library Science Outcome Based Evaluation Bibliography

 Outcome Based Evaluation - The Nuts and Bolts of Learning What Impact Your Programs Have in Your Community: